View large image | More photos

 Who needs another course, even if it's arguably one of the three best public tracks in greater Cincinnati?
-Its remote location 25 miles west of the city, legal troubles by a former owner and competition created a perfect storm that brought the facility to its demise.
+Its remote location 25 miles east of the city, legal troubles by a former owner and competition created a perfect storm that brought the facility to its demise.

 Maybe some day Elks Run will symbolize the rebirth of golf, a day when every course is packed and cherished as an outdoor playground by its surrounding community.